-The unit can be configured to use its own clock (Internal = Master), or one of the input signals (Word, Optical, SPDIF coax., LTC = Slave).
-If the selected source isn't available, the unit will change to the next available one (AutoSync).
+The unit can be configured to use its own clock (Internal = Master), or one of the input signals (Word, SPDIF coax., Optical In).
+If the selected source isn't available (Input Status No Lock), the unit will change to the next available one (this behaviour is called AutoSync).
 If none is available then the internal clock is used.
-The current clock source is displayed to the right.
+The current clock source is displayed as Current.